tech-med/medlearnity.com/src/content/wpPages/exams/mcat/mcat/index.md

 ---
 title: 'MCAT Tutoring'
 pubDate: 2020-05-01
 description: 'Your MCAT score is one of the most important parts of your medical school application.
-It plays a large factor in determining which medical schools you are'
+It plays a large factor in determining which medical schools you are.'
 ---

 ## Your MCAT score is one of the most important parts of your medical school application.
 It plays a large factor in determining which medical schools you are accepted to, and the scholarships they offer you.